zahradnik-io/youtube-scripts/Projects/ideas.md

 - Managing Toastmasters Košice organization as an open-source project
 - How to automate data backup?
 - What are LTO Tapes and how do they work?
+- Why you should setup 2FA authentication?
+- How GPG works and how it helps you secure data privacy?
+- Hacktoberfest - why you should join
+- PinePhone / UBPorts
+- Porting Ubuntu to OnePlus 6T
+- What are linux alternatives to Android?

 ## Comenio
 - Parler shutdown tought us a lesson.
 Why you should always have a backup plan?